Immich/DataScienceSpecialization/QUIZ3.md

 * Creating dashboards with a complete set of dates

 4. We've decided to only use the items and users tables to answer the following questions:
-...* How many items have been purchased?
+⋅⋅* How many items have been purchased?
-...* How many items do we have?
+⋅⋅* How many items do we have?
-...Which join type and order will allow us to correctly compute the columns Item_count, items_ever_purchased_count?
+⋅⋅⋅Which join type and order will allow us to correctly compute the columns Item_count, items_ever_purchased_count?

 ```sql
 SELECT *